Driving and use of vehicles at work policy

 All vehicles, whether they are VGC owned, leased or privately owned, must be suitable for the task, be maintained, have the relevant road tax licence and be appropriately insured.

 Drivers must have the necessary licence to drive the class/type of vehicle.
 They must be familiar with and follow the requirements of the Highway Code and the vehicle being driven.
 Where appropriate training will be provided in safe practices.

-The use of mobile phones and other distractive in vehicle technology or hand held technology including mobile phones, cameras, music devices (except the turning on/off of a dashboard built-in radio/CD player), data transmitters and satnavs, is prohibited while driving on VGC Group business.
-Some devices such as Bluetooth for phones and satnav adjustments can be controlled from the vehicle steering wheel and this may be permitted as long as you comply with the Highway Code rules 149 and 150.
+The use of mobile phones and other distractive in vehicle technology or hand held technology including, but not limited to, mobile phones, cameras, music devices (except the turning on/off of a dashboard built-in radio/CD player), data transmitters and satnavs, is prohibited while driving on VGC Group business.
+Some devices such as Bluetooth for phones and SatNav adjustments can be controlled from the vehicle steering wheel and this may be permitted subject to you being compliant with the Highway Code rules 149 & 150.

-Drivers who have been prescribed or have purchased over-the-counter medication must check whether the medication will affect their ability to drive safely.
-If the medication can have an affect on your safe driving then you may not drive.
-You must make alternative transport arrangements.
-You must also report such medication to your line manager.
+Drivers who have been prescribed or have purchased over-the-counter medication must check whether such medication will affect their ability to drive safely when on VGC Group business.
+In cases where the medication can have an affect on their safe driving then they shall be prohibited from driving and alternative transport arrangements must be made.
+They must also report such medication to their line manager as a record of consumption.

-Drivers must report any motor vehicle incidents and any associated injuries while driving on VGC Group business.
+Drivers must report any motor vehicle incidents and any associated injuries sustained while driving on VGC Group business.
 Drivers must also report any changes to their licence as a result of a medical condition, or endorsements to their licence as a result of an offence under the Road Traffic Act.